Overview

 - Enable hidden files by navigating to 'Fetch > 'Preferences':

-- Select the Miscellaneous tab.
+- Select the Miscellaneous tab and make the following selections:

-- After making this change be sure to refresh your view by going to 'View > Refresh':
+- After making this change, be sure to refresh your view by going to 'View > Refresh':

 Using Transmit